eigentaylor/eigentaylor.github.io/_posts/2026-04-11-approval-only.md

 I am simply not convinced that the marginal gains in outcomes from these more complex systems are worth the *risk* that comes from trying to convince voters and election officials to adopt a more complicated system that is harder to explain, harder to implement, and more prone to misunderstandings and potential crises of legitimacy.

-In a [1998 paper by Regenwetter and Grofman](http://www.jstor.org/stable/2634612), they found that Approval reliably picked the winners of Borda and Condorcet methods in experiments and real world elections when the ordinal preferences could be reconstructed.
+In a [1998 paper by Regenwetter and Grofman](http://www.jstor.org/stable/2634612), they found that Approval reliably picked the winners of Borda and Condorcet methods in experiments and real-world elections when the ordinal preferences could be reconstructed.
 In fact, they even say,

 > "We find no evidence here that approval voting should be replaced by a more elaborate voting scheme." (p.
 532)